AlisAquilae/Academia/content/Notes/Literature Notes/Coastal Oceanogeaphy and Delta Geology/Reader CODG-Chapter 5-Estuarine Flow and Stratification.md

 >[!Important]
 >We can conclude that the salt intrusion length increases with increasing cross-sectional area and dispersion coefficient, or with a lower river discharge.

 Calculating the salt intrusion length for a highly stratified estuary is more complicated.
 The top and bottom layers are largely decoupled, so the mean velocity will not be representative of either of the two layers.

-There are various empirical equations to calculate the salt intrusion length for highly stratified estuaries
+There are various empirical equations to calculate the salt intrusion length for highly stratified estuaries.
+First, we introduce the densimetric Froude number.
+The densimetric Froude number indicates the ratio between the inertial force and the gravity force caused by the density difference (i.e. the buoyancy force).
+This ratio is often used in the analysis of jets and plumes.

+In this case, the salt water entering the estuary can be considered a wedge.
+Salt water intrusion into an estuary occurs if $F_{rp} < 1$.
+By assuming a densimetric Froude number of 1, the critical river flow up until which salt intrusion is possible can be estimated.
+After some derivation and substitution, we find

+$$
+Q_c = bh^{\frac{3}{2}} \sqrt{\frac{\Delta \rho}{\rho_m}g}
+$$

+Where
+- $Q_r$ is the critical discharge
+- $